elmtree-askmo/cloudcannon-app/content/learn/engineering/how-can-trigonometry-be-used-to-calculate-angles-in-force-analysis.md

 url: /learn/engineering/questions/how-can-trigonometry-be-used-to-calculate-angles-in-force-analysis
 score: -1.0
 related_article1:
-    id: 166676
+    id: 166675
     title: >-
-        How do you determine the direction of a force using unit vectors?
+        What is the magnitude of a force vector and how is it calculated?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-do-you-determine-the-direction-of-a-force-using-unit-vectors
+    url: /learn/physics/questions/what-is-the-magnitude-of-a-force-vector-and-how-is-it-calculated
 related_article2:
-    id: 166678
+    id: 166675
     title: >-
-        How are force components resolved in three-dimensional space?
+        What is the magnitude of a force vector and how is it calculated?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-are-force-components-resolved-in-threedimensional-space
+    url: /learn/physics/questions/what-is-the-magnitude-of-a-force-vector-and-how-is-it-calculated
 related_article3:
-    id: 166687
+    id: 166675
     title: >-
-        How are force vectors expressed using angles?
-    subject: Engineering
-    url: /learn/engineering/questions/how-are-force-vectors-expressed-using-angles
-related_article4:
-    id: 166677
-    title: >-
-        Explain the process of vector decomposition in force analysis.
-    subject: Engineering
-    url: /learn/engineering/questions/explain-the-process-of-vector-decomposition-in-force-analysis
-related_article5:
-    id: 166682
-    title: >-
-        How is the spring constant calculated from displacement and force data?
+        What is the magnitude of a force vector and how is it calculated?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-is-the-spring-constant-calculated-from-displacement-and-force-data
+    url: /learn/physics/questions/what-is-the-magnitude-of-a-force-vector-and-how-is-it-calculated
 ---

 &nbsp;